-The history of Hewlett-Packard Company is intertwined with the history of Silicon Valley—a fertile stretch of land north of San Jose, California.
+The history of HP is intertwined with the history of Silicon Valley—a fertile stretch of land north of San Jose, California.
 Today the area is known worldwide as a center for innovation, where companies have changed the world through technological advances.
 But when Bill Hewlett and Dave Packard met in the 1930s at Stanford University, the valley was largely agricultural, with orchards and farms dotting the hills.
 Bill and Dave’s success transformed the landscape and the culture of the area, so much so that the small garage on Addison Avenue in Palo Alto where the two first cemented their partnership has been designated a historical landmark, the “Birthplace of Silicon Valley.”

 The friendship that started it all